 BUILDING BLOCKS FOR A NEW FRESHWATER STRATEGY

-The exhibition DOWN TO EARTH: DROUGHT IN THE DELTA picks up where the last biennale left off in 2018: in our own delta.
+The exhibition DOWN TO EARTH: DROUGHT IN THE DELTA, curated by George Brugmans, picks up where the last biennale left off in 2018: in our own delta.
 Almost every day this summer, we were told that it is in danger of drying up.
 Water companies warned us not to water our gardens, wash our cars or fill our swimming pools.
 At other times, severe downpours caused the streets to flood and there was too much water.

 We live in a delta where climate change is now confronting us with new problems.
 For hundreds of years, the Dutch have been making ever smarter arrangements to drain water as quickly and efficiently as possible with an eye to water safety and agricultural productivity.
 But how to store excess water so that it can be used in times of drought is an unexpected quandary.
 After three dry summers in a row, it is no longer self-evident that we, like no other people, know how to handle water.